byu-cpe/Maeser/sphinx-docs/development/development_setup.md

 ## Windows Setup (WSL)

 If you’re on Windows, we recommend using [**WSL (Windows Subsystem for Linux)**](https://learn.microsoft.com/en-us/windows/wsl/install) for a smoother experience.
 WSL enables you to run the Maeser project in a Linux-powered shell, ensuring the best compatibility with the project's Makefiles and dependencies.
-For instructions on how to set up Maeser in WSL, read [**Development Setup with WSL (Windows Subsystem for Linux)**](wsl_development) in the documentation.
+For instructions on how to set up Maeser in WSL, see [**Development Setup with WSL (Windows Subsystem for Linux)**](wsl_development).

 ---